Portal2Nowhere/AspectWiki/Aspects/Blood.md

 5. the line of ancestors from whom a person is descended
 6. One's natural or inherited characteristic, talent, ideology, etc.
 7. One's most intense emotions.

-other word forms
-1. bleed
-	1. (of a plant) to exude sap, resin, etc., from a wound.
-2. bloody

 IDIOMS
 [^1]make someone's blood boil, someone's blood is up